treasure-data/digdag/digdag-docs/src/operators/bq.md

 * **table_definitions**: OBJECT

   Describes external data sources that are accessed in the query.
-For more information see `BigQuery documentation <https://cloud.google.com/bigquery/docs/reference/v2/jobs#configuration.query.tableDefinitions>`_.
+For more information see [BigQuery documentation](https://cloud.google.com/bigquery/docs/reference/v2/jobs#configuration.query.tableDefinitions).

 * **user_defined_function_resources**: LIST

   Describes user-defined function resources used in the query.
-For more information see `BigQuery documentation <https://cloud.google.com/bigquery/docs/reference/v2/jobs#configuration.query.userDefinedFunctionResources>`_.
+For more information see [BigQuery documentation](https://cloud.google.com/bigquery/docs/reference/v2/jobs#configuration.query.userDefinedFunctionResources).

 ## Output parameters